fltt/make4java/README.md

 it a specific section of `Makefile.in`.

-For the sake of illustration, the sample `Makefile.in` contains instructions to build a `.tar.gz` archive containing some of the project's components, a README and a script to start the application.
+For the sake of illustration, the sample `Makefile.in` contains instructions to build a `.tar.gz` archive (if the `gzip` utility is available, or a plain `.tar` if not) containing some of the project's components, a README and a script to start the application.
 You may adapt it to your needs or write your own instructions from scratch, but, whichever path you decide to take, keep in mind that to add dependencies between the packaging targets and the projects'